-- 18. Offsetting is the process by which the right to receive a present or future pension is traded for present capital.
+- 19. Offsetting is the process by which the right to receive a present or future pension is traded for present capital.
 Offsetting may be desired by parties and in some circumstances may be the only feasible option.
 The result, however, needs to be considered and fair, and it is important that people engaged in the process know the value that they might be losing, retaining, or acquiring.
 It is possible to use a mixture of offsetting and pension sharing to resolve a case fairly.
-So far, negligence claims against family lawyers in cases involving pensions overwhelmingly relate to ill-considered offsetting agreements. - 19.
-As noted already, the CE is often not considered an appropriate value for offsetting purposes in divorce cases, for example for DC funds with guarantees, or for public or private sector DB funds.
+So far, negligence claims against family lawyers in cases involving pensions overwhelmingly relate to ill-considered offsetting agreements. - 20.
+The CE is often not considered an appropriate value for offsetting purposes in divorce cases, e.g. for DC funds with guarantees, or for public or private sector DB funds.
 Parties, advisers and judges also need to understand the interactions with the tax and benefit systems in considering how to value pensions for offsetting agreements.
 Expert valuations for the purposes of offsetting have historically shown great variation between experts using different methods.
-We suggest ways of narrowing these differences. - 20.
-Where a PSO is evaluated as either bad value for money or destructive of value such that offsetting should be considered, or offsetting is being considered for some other reason, thought needs to be given to whether the pension value for offset purposes is the value of pension that could have been surrendered, or the loss of value of pension that could have been acquired.
+We suggest ways of narrowing these differences. - 21.
+Where a PSO is evaluated as either bad value for money or destructive of value such that offsetting should be considered, or offsetting is being considered for some other reason, thought needs to be given to whether the pension value for offset purposes is the value in the hands of the pension holder without a Pension Sharing Order having been made or the notional value of the pension share if ordered in the hands of the pension claimant.
 These lead to different valuations.
 The usual approach is to evaluate the value to the pension holder; valuing the loss of pension that could have been acquired is especially complex.
 PODEs may be required to present the figures for competing approaches where the circumstances of the case suggest this.

-- 21. There are three options for considering the value of pensions for offsetting purposes: the CE (often not appropriate); a figure based on calculations for equality of income or capital; a figure based on the value of the pension holder's retained present or future benefits in the absence of a pension share.
+22. There are three options for considering the value of pensions for offsetting purposes: 1) the CE (often not appropriate); 2) a figure based on calculations for equality of income or capital; 3) a figure based on the value of the pension holder's retained present or future benefits in the absence of a pension share.

 The third option is likely to be the fairest in most cases.
-There are a few ways of approaching this valuation: (a) the Defined Contribution Fund Equivalent (DCFE); (b) the realisable value; (c) the fund account value or cashflow modelling (making assumptions about risk); (d) an actuarial value; (e) a value based on amortising the fund down to a zero balance at median life expectancy.
-Options (a), (b) and (d) are likely to be the most appropriate in most cases.
-PODEs need to state the range of acceptable opinions. - 22.
-Adjustments to values based on the likely tax that the pension holder would pay might be between 15% and 30% depending on circumstances. - 23.
-So-called adjustments for 'utility' will often not be appropriate; where justified in a particular case, a range of 0% 25% might be considered.
-This is a matter for the parties to decide, or for judicial discretion in contested cases, and not for PODEs to decide. - 24.
-Good practice requires that the pre- and postimplementation income, capital and pension positions of the parties be stated on or with Form D81, together with the nature of any expert advice taken in assessing pension value and an explanation of how the offset was arrived at.
+There are a few ways of approaching this valuation:

+- i. the Defined Contribution Fund Equivalent (DCFE); - ii. the realisable value; - iii. the fund account value or cashflow modelling (making assumptions about risk); - iv. an actuarial value; - v.
+Galbraith Tables, an approximate approach to calculating an actuarial value based on a fixed methodology which assumes medium investment risk - vi.
+Duxbury or similar.

+Options i), ii) and iv) are likely to be the most appropriate in most cases.
+PODEs need to state the range of acceptable opinions.

+- 23. Adjustments to values based on the likely tax that the pension holder would pay might be between 15% and 30% depending on circumstances. - 24.
+So-called adjustments for 'utility' will often not be appropriate; where justified in a particular case a range of 0% 25% might be considered.
+This is a matter for the parties to decide, or for judicial discretion in contested cases, and not for PODEs to decide. - 25.
+Good practice requires that the pre- and postimplementation income, capital and pension positions of the parties be stated on or with

+Form D81, together with the nature of any expert advice taken in assessing pension value and an explanation of how the offset was arrived at.
 The judge will need to be satisfied that the settlement arrived at is fair.